BLISSc-ILD: Can a new drug, Belimumab, help people with systemic sclerosis associated interstitial lung disease

 What is involved?

-The study will involve you being assigned to one of two groups.
+You will be assigned to one of two groups.
 One group will be given the study drug, Belimumab, along with their standard treatment.
 The second group will be given a placebo, which looks just like the study drug, but does not contain any of the medication.

 You will be asked to take the medication each day for up to one year.